15 Best Things to Do in Canyonlands National Park

 Distance: 0.7 miles / 1.1 km

-To this point, the unique angle created by the Mesa Arch is widely regarded as one of the most beautiful places in Canyonlands National Park and all of Moab to watch the sunrise!
+That said, the unique location of Mesa Arch is widely regarded as one of the most photogenic spots in Canyonlands National Park and one of the best places to catch the sunrise on the Island in the Sky!

-The arch is a popular location among photographers, and if this is a photo that you may be interested in taking, I highly recommend reading through my experience in my separate post, as there are somethings that you may want to know before visiting.
+For all these reasons, the Mesa Arch is a very popular location among photographers and park visitors in general, and if this is a photo you may be interested in taking, I highly recommend reading about my experience in a separate article linked below, as there are some things you may want to know before visiting.

 Read My Separate Post: Mesa Arch Trail